Fleet Management

 • Adjusting the camera placement

-• Upgrading to dual-facing cameras
+• Upgrading to dual-facing fleet dash cams

 • Running camera health checks